AnymouseProphet/SocialistHousing/README.md

 sections of the manifesto.

-The `assets` directory has the public cryptography key that the author uses to digitally sign PDF files, a PDF copy of the canonical version of the manifesto that is signed, and an unsigned copy of the PDF that only differs from the canonical version in that it lacks the __Digital Cryptography Signature__ appendix section.
+The `assets` directory has the public cryptography key that the author uses to digitally sign PDF files, and some branches may have a PDF copy of the canonical version of the manifesto that is signed, and an unsigned copy of the PDF that only differs from the canonical version in that it lacks the __Digital Cryptography Signature__ appendix section.
 That copy is intended for printed versions where a digital cryptography signature is meaningless.

 Nothing in the `assets` directory is used to compile the manifesto.
 After you fork this git, you probably should delete everything in the `assets` directory